-Keywords: Trust; Female Executives; Textual Analysis; Stock Market Reactions
+Keywords: Trust; Female CEOs; Textual Analysis; Stock Market Reactions; Earnings Management

 Suggested Citation: Suggested Citation